 Here are 23 gifts for agents that they really want (and will definitely appreciate):

-Let’s face it, figuring out the perfect realtor gifts can be very challenging.
+Figuring out the perfect agent gifts can be very challenging.
 Luckily, there’s a better way than guesswork to make sure you get them something they love.
-Enter EvaBot (our sponsors for this article).
-EvaBot uses AI technology to take the guesswork out of gift giving so you can give the perfect gift.
+Enter EvaBot.
+EvaBot uses artificial intelligence (AI) technology to take the guesswork out of gift giving so you can give the perfect gift.
 Every time.

-EvaBot has a number of options for service, but you can use it completely free on the “Happy Plan.”
-Here’s how it works: Email your realtor mentioning that you are sending them a gift, and copy Eva (firstname.lastname@example.org) on the email.
-From there, Eva chats with your realtor to evaluate their tastes and collect their current address.
-Once Eva comes to a decision, your realtor is mailed a gift (you can decide the price, between $20 and $1,000) along with a handwritten note that you can customize.
+EvaBot has a number of options, but you can use it completely free on the “Happy Plan.”
+Here’s how it works: Email your agent mentioning that you are sending them a gift, and copy Eva (firstname.lastname@example.org) on the email.
+From there, Eva chats with them to evaluate their tastes and collect their address.
+Once Eva comes to a decision, your agent is mailed a gift (you can decide the price, between $20 and $1,000) along with a handwritten note that you can customize.

-Every realtor secretly wishes they had the nicest pen at the signing table.
-You can let them give any lawyer a run for their money with this Mont Blanc Starwalker that looks well above its $210 price tag.
-Beyond being drop dead gorgeous, it’s built in Germany of high-end materials and designed to last a lifetime.
+Every agent secretly wishes they had the nicest pen at the signing table.
+You can let them give any lawyer a run for their money with this Mont Blanc StarWalker that looks like it costs far more than $210.
+Beyond being drop-dead gorgeous, it’s built in Germany from high-end materials and designed to last a lifetime.

-If your realtor is drawn more to shiny and flashy rather than the understated sophistication of the Mont Blanc, a silver and gold Parker Sonnet for $91 is another excellent choice, with the most four-star reviews of any high-end pen on Amazon.
+If your agent is drawn more to shiny and flashy pens rather than the understated sophistication of the Mont Blanc, a silver and gold Parker Sonnet for $91 is another excellent choice, with the most 4-star reviews of any high-end pen on Amazon.

 A luxury pen isn’t something most professionals choose to spend money on, but as a gift for your real estate agent, they’ll certainly appreciate that you did.
 Keep them smiling for many closings to come.